-Parts whole blood to one part anticoagulant =
+Parts whole blood to 0.6one part anticoagulant = $(1 - .HCT) \times 9$

-$$\frac{0.6}{(1 - .HCT)}$$

-x 9

 Particular care should be taken when using evacuated test tubes.
 These tubes are designed to draw 9 parts blood to 1 part anticoagulant.
-If the hematocrit is determined abnormal, blood should be drawn into a syringe and an appropriate amount mixed with and adjusted volume of citrate anticoagulant.
+If the hematocrit is determined abnormal, blood should be drawn into a syringe and an appropriate amount mixed with an adjusted volume of citrate anticoagulant.

 Specimen Preparation: Centrifuge the whole blood specimen at 1600-2000 X G for 10 minutes.
 A refrigerated centrifuge set at 2 to 6°C is preferred.
-Immediately separate the plasma from the red blood cells and place it in a plastic test tube with cap.
+Immediately separate the plasma from the red blood cells, and place it in a plastic test tube with cap.

-Storage and Stability: Prior to testing, the plasma should be stored in the capped plastic tubes at 2 to 8°C. If testing is delayed for more than 2 hours, the plasma may be stored at -20°C or colder for up to one month.
+Storage and Stability: Prior to testing, the plasma should be stored in the capped plastic tubes at 2 to 6° C. If testing is delayed for more than 2 hours, the plasma may be stored at -20°C or colder for up to one month.
 Thaw quickly at 37°C prior to testing, but do not allow to stand at 37°C for more than 5 minutes.